-Your vehicle is equipped with a crash sensing and diagnostic module, which will record the use of the seat belt restraint system by the driver when the SRS airbag is inflated.
+Your vehicle is equipped with a crash sensing and diagnostic module, which will record the use of the seat belt restraint system by the driver when the SRS airbags are inflated.

-A driver or front passenger too close to the steering wheel or dashboard during airbag deployment can be killed or seriously injured.
+The driver or front passenger who is too close to the steering wheel or dashboard during airbag deployment can be killed or seriously injured.
 Toyota strongly recommends that: